StevenClontz/escape-pod-puzzlehunt-2016/pages/3-brahan-spring.md

 Somehow they've used these tournament brackets along with the Brahan Spring Disc Golf rules to encode a **Soviet codeword**.

-Take care to **photograph the seven Disc Golf rules** for your records, as well as **post a photograph of your team at this location to either Twttr or FB** with the appropriate hashtags.
+Take care to **photograph the seven Disc Golf rules** for your records!

 On the topic of sports, *I think it's time we moved position to the former home of a true American pastime.
 The Stars may have moved on,